Pocket Reduction in Kingwood, TX

 For pocket reduction in Kingwood, TX, there are both surgical and non-surgical options.
 For the best results in treating the effects of periodontal disease (gum disease), surgery is often necessary, but for less severe cases, a non-surgical cleaning can help.
 Non-surgical treatments for pocket reduction include a deep cleaning of the teeth.
 For more advanced stages of gum disease, a surgical procedure may be necessary.

-Non-surgical treatment for pocket reduction is called scaling and root planing.
+Non-surgical treatment for pocket reduction in Kingwood, TX, is called scaling and root planing.
 It is a non-invasive procedure where the bacteria-causing tartar and plaque are removed through deep cleaning.
 After all of the bacteria and infected areas have been cleaned, the dentist can then smooth down the tooth roots, which helps prevent bacteria from sticking to the teeth again.
 It usually takes a few days after the cleaning procedure for the redness, swelling, and pain caused by bacteria dissipating completely.